reactgraphqlacademy/graphql-api-training/README.md

 }
 ```

-To check that it really works, use any of the ids from the previous query (the id should look similar to this `sum6NWU5MzRlNjhlMDU5MzRlNjhlM2QzN2Q4Zj__dont_use_this_one_😜`) in the following query.
+To check that it really works, use any of the ids from the previous query (the id should look similar to this `sum6NWU5MzRlNjhlMDU5MzRlNjhlM2QzN2Q4Zj__dont_use_this_one_😜`) in the following query (if it works it should return some code).

 ```graphql
 query {